medo64/AASeq/docs/web/src/fileformat.md

 For example:

-    [Name Protocol]
+    [Name: Plugin]

 Name is the identifier used further in file for given endpoint.
 It must start with a letter and it can contain letters, numbers, and underscore character.

-Protocol is an optional field specifying which protocol is to be used.
+Plugin is an optional field specifying which protocol plugin is to be used.
 If not specified, it will be assumed to be the same as Name.
-Protocol must start with a letter and it can contain letters, numbers, and underscore character.
+Plugin must start with a letter and it can contain letters, numbers, and underscore character.

 Special endpoint "Me" signifies application itself.
 If it's not defined, it will be automatically added.